kubeovn/docs/docs/guide/static-ip-mac.en.md

 ## StatefulSet Fixed Address

-StatefulSet supports fixed ip by default, and like other Workload, you can use `ovn.kubernetes.io/ip_pool` to specify the range of IP used by a Pod.
+StatefulSet supports fixed IP by default, and like other Workload, you can use `ovn.kubernetes.io/ip_pool` to specify the range of IP used by a Pod.

 Since StatefulSet is mostly used for stateful services, which have higher requirements for fixed addresses, Kube-OVN has made special enhancements: